1350

 Market 2, photo by Ludwig Bickell (detail), 1874

-It is a post-and-beam building, so the long, load-bearing wooden columns run through all the floors.
-The first floor was constructed as a hall, only the floors above are lower.
-The hall was probably used for storage or business purposes, while people lived on the upper floors.
+The building is a post-and-beam construction, with long, load-bearing wooden columns running through all floors.
+The first floor was originally designed as a hall, possibly for storage or business purposes, while the upper floors were used as living quarters.

-The facade facing the town hall protrudes further into the street from floor to floor.
-The reason for this was not only to create more space, but also to save money.
+The façade facing the town hall extends further into the street from floor to floor.
+This was done not only to gain additional space, but also to save on taxes.
+The property tax was based on the size of the plot and not on the floor area.
+These were therefore exempt from taxation.